 Best Time to Enjoy the Red Sea

-June to September is a good time to visit the Red Sea beach resorts.
+June to September is an excellent time to visit the Red Sea beach resorts.
 Despite being the peak of summer, temperatures on the coast are much cooler than those of the country's interior.
-Average summer temperatures at popular beach resort Hurghada hover at around 84°F/ 29°C, while the sea temperature is a balmy 80°F/ 27°C - perfect for snorkelling and scuba diving.
-In July and August, however, it's important to book well in advance, as resorts can get busy with vacationing Europeans and Americans, and with wealthy Egyptians seeking to escape the heat of Cairo.
+Average summer temperatures at popular beach resort Hurghada hover at around 84 degrees, while the sea temperature is a balmy 80 degrees—perfect for snorkeling and scuba diving.
+In July and August, however, it's essential to book well in advance, as resorts can get busy with vacationing Europeans and Americans, and with wealthy Egyptians seeking to escape the heat of Cairo.

 Best Time to Visit Egypt's Western Desert